sento documentation

 [class] ACTOR-CONTEXT

-deals with creating and maintaining actors.
-Theactor-system
+actor-contextdeals with creating and maintaining actors.
+Theactor-systemand theactoritself are composed of anactor-context.

 [function] MAKE-ACTOR-CONTEXT ACTOR-SYSTEM &OPTIONAL (ID

-)Creates an
+NIL)Creates an

 [method] ACTOR-OF (CONTEXT